DOE-ICoM/Torrent.jl/README.md

 - `only-contaminated` constrains tracked rivulets to be only among those that have been contaminated.
 Setting this flag along with the specification of a `contaminated-area` provides an easy way to visualize flow at a particular location or time in the simulation. [`Bool`]
 - `track-every-time-steps` specifies how frequently to log tracked rivulet positions.
 A value of 1 would log positions at every time step.
 A value of 10 will log positions only every tenth time step.
 Note that a rivulet may make multiple hops within a single time step. [`Int`]

+# How to cite

+If you use Torrent in your work, please cite it as:

+Daniel, B. (2025).
+Torrent.jl: Computationally efficient flood simulation using Lagrangian rivulets [Computer software].
+U.S. Department of Energy.
+Retrieved from https://github.com/DOE-ICoM/Torrent.jl

 # Disclaimer

 This material was prepared as an account of work sponsored by an agency